What Is Hypoxic-Ischemic Encephalopathy (HIE)?

 What causes hypoxic ischemic encephalopathy?

 HIE is caused by a lack of oxygen or blood flow to the brain.
 This can occur due to issues that arise at any time from pregnancy until after a baby is born.
-Some common HIE causes include preeclampsia (maternal high pressure during pregnancy), umbilical cord accidents, or severe prematurity.
+Some common HIE causes include preeclampsia (a condition involving maternal high pressure during pregnancy and a risk for seizures), umbilical cord accidents, or severe prematurity.

 How is hypoxic encephalopathy diagnosed?